 If you’re after more warmth then it’s difficult to find a better running sock for Morton’s Neuroma than the Smartwool PHD Run Light Elite.

-These running socks are made from a wool, nylon and elastane blend which provides extra warmth along with moisture-wicking, keeping your feet both warm and dry.
+These running socks are made from a wool, nylon, and elastane blend which provides extra warmth along with moisture-wicking, keeping your feet both warm and dry.

-The design of these socks features light cushioning with a virtually seemless toe which helps to avoid rubbing and irritation.
+The design of these socks features light cushioning with a virtually seamless toe which helps to avoid rubbing and irritation.
 They fit light compression socks around the mid-foot which helps to keep the socks in place and avoid bunching and blisters.

 If you’re in a cold climate, the Smartwool PHD Run Light Elite are the best option.
+Having said that, depending on how cold it is in your part of the world, you may want to try doubling up on the Swiftwicks, which is what I do in winter.